API usage

 • Account ID: the internal ID of an account (<ACCOUNT-ID>)

-• User ID: the internal ID of a user (<USER-ID>)
+• User ID: the internal ID of a user (<USER-ID>).
+This parameter is only required for Instance level API keys.

-• User Email: the registered email address of the user (<USER-EMAIL>)
+• User Email: the registered email address of the user (<USER-EMAIL>).
+This parameter is only required for Instance level API keys.

 • Meeting ID: the internal ID of a meeting (<MEETING-ID>)